-- Lastly, if 1) to 3) doesn't produce the desired result, the complaint can be referred via your MP to the Parliamentary and Health Service Ombudsman, as detailed in the above link.
+- If this still does not produce the desired result, the complaint can be referred via your MP to the Parliamentary and Health Service Ombudsman.

 DWP has also confirmed that this new procedure should, in future, be outlined in the various decision notices, issued to landlords pursuing APAs and that the whole process will be continually reviewed and hopefully improved upon.
 Experience shows that this does not in fact always happen.

 Details of the Complaints Resolution Manager are meant to be included in the decision notification.

 Once the case is referred to the Complaints Resolution Manager they will consider whether any further action is needed.
 They can issue further payments of Universal Credit or an ex-gratia payment, where payment has been mistakenly paid to the tenant.
 Compensation awards have been made by adopting this process, so we know it's already working!